 Sometimes the problem isn't the water heater, but the water pressure in your home.
 If your home's water pressure is too high (anything above 80 psi is generally considered excessive), it puts a constant strain on all your plumbing fixtures and appliances.
 This includes your water heater.
 This excessive pressure can force water out of the T&P valve or cause leaks at connection points.
 A licensed plumber can test your home's water pressure and, if needed, install a pressure-reducing valve at the main water line.
 This simple device protects your entire plumbing system from unnecessary wear and tear.

-How to Find the Source of the Leak
+How to Pinpoint the Source of the Leak

 Okay, you've spotted water.
 Before panic sets in, let's play detective and find out exactly where it's coming from.
 Pinpointing the source of the leak is the most important step because it tells you whether you're dealing with a simple fix or a sign that your water heater's time is up.
 Grab a flashlight and a dry cloth, and we'll walk through a systematic check.
 By carefully inspecting a few key areas, you can get a clear idea of what's wrong and what your next move should be.